TechWiz-3/TechWiz-3/README.md

 On a quest to write clean code
 I like coding discord bots.
 Recently learnt some MySQL for a bot.
 [Check it out](https://github.com/TechWiz-3/newYearsResolutionBot)
-I am studying Networking as well as basic computer hardware, Linux Operating Systems etc.
-Learning a bit about cloud computing.
+I am studying networking (routing and switching, servers, security, virtualisation) and cloud computing.
+Have studied Linux and basic computer hardware.
 Would like to explore pen-testing and Kali.

 **Open to any help or suggestions.**